Battle 17: Tchigolith Fenlands

 Kyle still had a good deal of trouble securing the right flank, even after Charming the archer there, because the enemy Black Mage hid in a tree-obscured corner of the map, but the battle was finally won, and we were able to move on.
 After the battle, Agrias told us that Ovelia was due to be executed at a place called the Golgollada Gallows.
 After this, she actually offered to join our party as a full-time member under our control, despite her seeming like such a serious, top-tier specialist!
 After all, Holy Knight is the same class that Jerkface seems to have – although, internally, they’re not identical.
 Kyle warned me that Agrias’ Holy Sword skills require she actually have a sword equipped, so we decided to leave her in the class until she had learned all her Holy Sword abilities, and after that move her to Knight to get Equip Swords, even though equipping the Equip Swords ability would mean slowing down her development in other classes, since it would mean unequipping JP Boost.
 After all: if we weren’t going to use Holy Sword, why take her over a generic?

 Funnily enough, this promotion of Agrias from guest to main party member also means that she’s demoted in terms of the plot.
 Because the game can’t guarantee that Agrias remain alive past this point (although the opening scene of the next battle does have lines for her, should you bring her), she basically has to bow out of her role as a central, voiced character from this point on and recede into the ranks of the faceless generics, with only a few text sequences to come (two?), all of them optional.
+Even Mustadio gets more stage time than her!
 It’s a sad consequence of a game with party member permadeath, but a storied one.

 After the battle, we gave Arthur Parry from the Knight tech tree thanks to carry-over job points, and Move +1 from the Squire with even more carry-over job points!
 We also bought Ramza another Green Beret for his noggin, after a Knight so kindly Rent his old one in the previous battle.